CSIS-iLab/ocean/_spotlights/charting-a-new-arctic-ocean.md

   </li>
 </ul>

 Some of the Council’s most effective bodies are its working groups.
 The Protection of the Arctic Marine Environment (PAME) Working Group has produced ground-breaking assessments such as the Arctic Marine Shipping Assessment (AMSA), which led to the creation of the Polar Code.
-The working group also proposed, in 2015, a framework to preserve Arctic waters through a network of marine protected areas (MPAs)[^8] across the circumpolar Arctic.
+The working group also proposed, in 2015, a framework to preserve Arctic waters through a network of marine protected areas (MPAs) across the circumpolar Arctic.

 {% include sc-image-gallery.html
   images=page.image_groups.marine